JyYoungK/interactive-map/README.md

 ### Dependencies to download.
-Open Visual Studio cd to my-app and type `npm i leaflet react-leaflet`
+Open Visual Studio cd to my-app and type
+`npm i leaflet react-leaflet`
+`npm install react-icons`

 ### How to start.
-Open Visual Studio cd to my-app and open terminal and type `npm start`
+Open Visual Studio cd to my-app and open terminal and type
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.